dgaydukov/cert-spring5/files/spring5.md

 `JdbcTemplate` has only `update` method to run `DML/DDL` (data manipulation(create, alter, drop)/definition(insert, update, delete) language).
 There is no `insert` method.
-`JdbcTemplate` handles creation and release of resources, executes SQL queries, update statements and stored procedure calls, performs iteration over ResultSets (when you pass `RowMapper` you just pass mapping, but template do all iteration over `ResultSet`, but when you pass `RowCallbackHandler` you do iteration by yourself), and extraction of returned parameter values It simplify work with jdbc, we also have `HibernateTemplate` that simplify work with hibernate.
+`JdbcTemplate` handles creation and release of resources, executes SQL queries, update statements and stored procedure calls, performs iteration over ResultSets (when you pass `RowMapper` you just pass mapping, but template do all iteration over `ResultSet`, but when you pass `RowCallbackHandler` you do iteration by yourself), and extraction of returned parameter values.
+`JdbcTemplate` simplifies work with jdbc, we also have `HibernateTemplate` that simplify work with hibernate.
 `update/query` methods may take a third param as array of `java.sql.Types`.
 Setting argument type provides correctness and optimisation (slight) for the underlying SQL statement.
 When you test application code that manipulates the state of the Hibernate session, make sure to flush the underlying session within test methods that execute that code.

 `DataAccessException` do
 * convert proprietary checked exceptions to a set of runtime exceptions
-* help to change sql technology since you are not couple to low level sql exceptions
+* help to change sql technology since you are not coupled to low level sql exceptions
 * it instances when thrown, wrap original exception
 ```java
 import org.springframework.context.annotation.AnnotationConfigApplicationContext;